 How much can I request?
-Employers may request a loan of up to two months of your average monthly payroll costs plus an additional 25 percent, up to a maximum of $10 million.
-The loan proceeds will provide support for payroll and benefits (including paid leave, insurance premiums, retirement contributions, and state and local taxes) and most mortgage, rent, and utility payments over the 24-week period after the loan is made.
+Employers may request a loan of up to 2.5 times of your average monthly payroll costs , up to a maximum of $10 million ($2 million for Second Draw loans).
+The loan proceeds will provide support for payroll and benefits (including paid leave, insurance premiums, retirement contributions, and state and local taxes) and most mortgage, rent, and utility payments over the 8- to 24-week period of the loan.

 Am I likely to get the loan?
-The CARES Act relaxed requirements for determining repayment ability and creditworthiness, including suspending collateral or personal guarantees.
+The CARES Act relaxed requirements for determining repayment ability and creditworthiness, including suspending collateral or personal guarantees, and experiences have shown that most applications were approved.
 Applicants will be asked to make a “good-faith” certification that current economic uncertainty makes a loan request necessary to support their ongoing operations.
-Although the PPP is available through June 30, 2020, institutions are encouraged to apply as quickly as possible because there is a funding cap, and lenders will need time to process applications.
+Although the PPP is available through March 31, 2021, institutions are encouraged to apply as quickly as possible because there is a funding cap, and lenders will need time to process applications.

 - SBA, in consultation with the Department of the Treasury, has established a safe harbor provision for any loans less than $2 million that borrowers “will be deemed to have made the required certification concerning the necessity of the loan request in good faith.”
 Loans over $2 million are subject to review by SBA on the necessity of the loan request, including both economic harm due to COVID-19 and the lack of access to adequate sources of liquidity.